ADDITIONAL NOTES FOR THIS DESIGN

 [For illustration of seals, see the Seals article.]

-This woodblock print WC7 was modeled on an original painting on paper about two or three times larger whose current location is unknown.
+This design is arbitrarily labeled "WC7", but it appears to have been the last of the seven winter card designs.
+The woodblock print of "WC7" was modeled on an original painting on paper about two or three times larger whose current location is unknown.

-However, WC7 was almost certainly first created to be sent out for one of the winter holidays during the period 1938-1941.
+and the lack of other writing suggest that this design was created to be sent out for one of the winter holidays during the period 1938-1941 – most probably for 1938.

-Like the earlier winter cards, WC7 was probably commissioned by Mr. Masao Morikawa, the Secretary to the President of Doshisha University in Kyoto.
+As in the immediately preceding years up through 1937, "WC7" would have been commissioned as a winter card by Mr. Masao Morikawa, the Secretary to the President of Doshisha University in Kyoto.

 Morikawa was both a long-time friend and an important and influential patron of Rakusan.

-WC7 is unusual in that it is the only kacho winter card design, and the only one with no architectural elements.
-Because its kacho design is very decorative, WC7 was reprinted and sold or given away in large numbers after World War II.
+"WC7" is unusual in that it is the only kacho winter card design, and the only one with no architectural elements.
+The design elements resemble those of a contemporary Rakusan painting series (not yet illustrated), and the treatment of the snow recalls several of the Fan Series designs.
+Because its kacho design is very decorative, "WC7" was reprinted and sold or given away in large numbers after World War II.
 (It is also used here in the upper right corner of the index page for this website.)

 Nandina, Nandina domestica